thunderbird/webext-docs/browserAction.rst

 .. api-section-annotation-hack:: -- [Added in TB 84.0b3, backported to TB 78.6.1]

-Sets the label of the action button.
+Sets the label of the browserAction button.
 Can be used to set different values for the tooltip (defined by the title) and the label.
 Additionally, the label can be set to an empty string, not showing any label at all.

 .. api-header::
    :label: Parameters